tleyden/tleyden.github.io/source/_posts/2014-12-11-up-and-running-with-couchbase-lite-phonegap.markdown

 ```
 $ phonegap local plugin add https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin.git
+```

+You should see the following output:

     [warning] The command `phonegap local <command>` has been DEPRECATED.
     [warning] The command has been delegated to `phonegap <command>`.
     [warning] The command `phonegap local <command>` will soon be removed.
     Fetching plugin "https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin.git" via git clone
-```

 ## Add additional plugins required by TodoLite-Phonegap